 Of course, some appraisal systems are a combination of many of these different types.
 They take the best from each; perhaps some self-evaluation to act as the basis of the review, then a checklist to assess improvements in measurable characteristics such as time-keeping, with some narrative for added context, plus some objective-based considerations.

-The annual review approach is a once a year assessment.
-They often take place more frequently than this though, sometimes twice a year, sometimes quarterly.
+In some companies, they often take place more frequently than this though, sometimes twice a year or quarterly.

-Not all of these methods and means will be suitable for every company.
+Not all of these appraisal methods and means will be suitable for every company.
 The best appraisal system is one that suits your company culture and fits in with your ways of working.